Training very large scale nonlinear SVMs using Alternating Direction Method of Multipliers coupled with the Hierarchically Semi-Separable kernel approximations: Experiments

 to the solution $\bar{\mathbf{x}}$ of the original problem \eqref{eq:SVM_problem}.
 Indeed, using a similar technique to the one presented in \cite[Sec.
 4.1.]{fine2001efficient}, for any unitary invariant form we obtain

 Using the boundedness of $\frac{1}{2}\max\{ \|\tilde{\mathbf{x}}\|^2, \|\bar{\mathbf{x}}\|^2 \}$, we obtain that for $\tilde{K} \to K$ it holds $ \tilde{f}(\tilde{\mathbf{x}}) \to f(\bar{\mathbf{x}})$.
 Equation \eqref{eq:theoretical_bound} suggests that for increasingly accurate approximations $\tilde{K}$ of $K$, the accuracy classification performance of the \textit{approximate} SVM classifier \eqref{eq:SVM_problem_approx} matches increasingly closely the accuracy classification performance of the \textit{exact} SVM classifier \eqref{eq:SVM_problem}.
-Nonetheless, we will show experimentally, that this may be also true when quite poor approximations are used, see Table \ref{table:A+S1} in the following section.
+Nonetheless, we will show experimentally, that this may be also true when quite poor approximations are used, see Table \ref{table:A+S1} in the following section. {Indeed, surprisingly enough, it has been observed multiple times that for kernel methods even poor approximations of the kernel can suffice to achieve near-optimal performance \cite{rudi2015less,bach2013sharp}.} {On the other hand, it is also important to note that if the matrix $K$ has the \textit{HSS property} (see \cite[Sec.
+3]{MR2854612}), and assuming that $\tilde{K}$ is computed by truncating every HSS block with a truncation tolerance $O(\varepsilon)$, then also the global error $\|K-\tilde{K}\|$ stays of order $O(\varepsilon)$: specific results are available for the Frobenius and spectral norms, see \cite[Corollary 4.3]{MR3152737} and \cite[Theorem 4.7]{MR3928351}.
+In particular, supposing that every HSS block of $K$ can be approximated with an error $O(\varepsilon)$ by a matrix of rank $r$, if a randomized sampling procedure is used to produce the low rank approximations with oversampling parameter $p$, then $\tilde{K}$ is a global $O(\varepsilon)$ approximation with probability at least $1-6p^{-p}$ (see \cite[Sec.
+2.3]{MR2854612} and discussion in \cite[Sec.
+3.2]{MR4082285}).}